TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TopLevelObjects/Other.rst

 tt_content
 ==========

-The top level keyword :typoscript:`tt_content`, is used to render content from the table :sql:`tt_content`.
+The top level keyword :typoscript:`tt_content` is used to render content from the table :sql:`tt_content`.

 .. index:: Top-level objects; resources